mattmcmanus/hypergenesis/README.md

        * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

-Please make sure you have XCode install and have install the command line tools
+Please ensure that you have installed XCode and its command line tools.
+See README.md for more details

 This script will do the following: